-Things that we value most like family, health, freedom, wealth and happiness—do not exist without sustainability.
-In other words, if we don’t learn how to live sustainably, life will be nothing more than a hell on Earth for those few of us who survive. —J. Morris Hicks (January 25, 2014)
+Things that we value most like family, health, freedom, peace, wealth, friends and happiness—do not exist without sustainability.
+In other words, if we don’t learn how to live sustainably, life will be nothing more than a hell on Earth for those few of us who survive. —J. Morris Hicks (1-25-14)

 A little background.
 Mother Earth began supporting life four billion years ago.
 The first humans appeared just 200,000 years ago and it took us 199,800 years to reach the one billion population mark.

 Then, in just the next 200 years, we added another six billion people.
 That’s just a mere blink in the eye of history and here’s how I recently explained that blink to a sixth grade class in New London, CT.

 If we crammed that four billion years into just one year, we humans have been around for only the last 26 minutes of the last hour of that year.
 Even more alarming; in just the past two seconds, we’ve grown from one billion to seven billion.
 Finally, in just the last one half second, we have inflicted more damage on the fragile harmony of nature than all previous generations of humans combined.